remix-run/remix/docs/guides/styling.md

 ## Regular Stylesheets

 Remix makes writing plain CSS a viable option even for apps with a lot of UI.
-In our experience, writing plain CSS had maintenence issues for a few reasons.
+In our experience, writing plain CSS had maintenance issues for a few reasons.
 It was difficult to know:

 - how and when to load CSS, so it was usually all loaded on every page
 - if the class names and selectors you were using were accidentally styling other UI in the app